kvreinzapp/Maze_Solver/README.md

-# 🧭 Terminal Maze Pathfinding Visualizer
+# Terminal Maze Pathfinding Visualizer

 A simple and fun terminal-based visualizer using Python's `curses` module to demonstrate **breadth-first search (BFS)** pathfinding through a maze.

-You can watch the program solve a maze step by step right in your terminal window!

 ---